The Office of Public Utility Counsel is currently hiring for the following positions:

 CLOSE: Until Filled

-and initiative.
+and independent judgment.
 (Download PDF Version)

 ESSENTIAL JOB DUTIES: